AyoCodess/CRUD-APP-with-validaiton-Bootstrap-REACT/README.md

 ## About this project

+* Working with user input validation.
+Displaying errors via a modal with dynamic error content.
+* User data validation - try to break the project see what validation errors you get.
+### Features

 This is my first react project built with 0 guidance.
-Step by step...
+Step by step.

-I used this project to practice essential react core concepts like:
+I used this project to practice essential react core concepts like...

 * State management (Lifting up state)
 * Rendering Lists of Data
 * Working with Events & Props